-Newton Booth is a historic central neighborhood just south of Midtown, taking in the Poverty Ridge rise where some of Sacramento's grand early homes sit on the small bluff that stayed dry in the floods that named it.
-The housing is a satisfying mix of Victorians, Craftsman bungalows, and stately older homes on a walkable grid, with the revitalized R Street corridor and its restaurants and lofts on the northern edge and Broadway and Sacramento City College close to the south.
-It is genuinely central and pedestrian-friendly, with light rail and downtown within easy reach.
-The tradeoffs are the central-city ones: tight parking, busier arterials, and the bustle of being near the R Street and Broadway action.
-For buyers who want historic architecture, a real sense of place, and a walkable address bridging Midtown and Curtis Park, Newton Booth is a standout.
+Newton Booth sits just south of Midtown and takes in Poverty Ridge, the small bluff where some of Sacramento's grandest early homes went up on ground that stayed dry through the floods that gave the rise its name.
+That bit of topography shaped the neighborhood, and the housing that resulted is a satisfying mix of Victorians, Craftsman bungalows, and stately older homes on a walkable grid.
+The edges do a lot of work.
+The revitalized R Street corridor, with its restaurants and lofts, runs along the northern boundary, while Broadway and Sacramento City College sit close to the south, and light rail and downtown are within easy reach throughout.
+This is genuinely central and pedestrian-friendly.
+The tradeoffs are the standard central-city ones: tight parking, busier arterials, and the bustle that comes with living near the R Street and Broadway action rather than away from it.
+For historic architecture, a real sense of place, and a walkable address that bridges Midtown and Curtis Park, Newton Booth is a standout, and the dry high ground of Poverty Ridge remains its most distinctive and literal foundation.

 3.8